shreyaarita108/Computer-Graphics-using-OpenGL-coursework/README.md

-Some work I did using OpenGL for my Computer Graphics course
+Some work I did using OpenGL for my CSE423:Computer Graphics course